NxtGen-AI/NxtGen-OnTopic/README.md

 2. **Commit the changes in the `.gitmodules` file**: Run `git add .gitmodules` and then `git commit -m "Updated submodule to track main branch"`
 3. **Push changes**: Run `git push origin`

-# Updating Submodule to Track Latest Commit 📁
+# ✅ Updating a Git Submodule to Track the Latest Commit

-Git submodule objects are special kinds of Git objects, and **they hold the SHA information for a specific commit**, **they do not track the branch and update as and when any commit is pushed into the branch**, they have the latest changes of the latest commit at the time of adding the submodule.
-For more information on updating submodules to track different branches in GitHub repositories, visit: https://stackoverflow.com/a/18797720.
+Git submodules **do not automatically track branches**.
+Instead, they **point to a specific commit** in the submodule repository.
+If you want your parent repo to use the latest commit from a submodule’s branch (e.g., `main`), follow these steps.

+📖 For a deeper explanation, see: https://stackoverflow.com/a/18797720

+---

-## Prerequisites 📝
+## ✅ Prerequisites

-* The submodule repository must be up and running under NxtGen-AI-Public's account
+- The submodule repository must exist and be accessible
-* Ownership of the submodule repository is necessary for linking submodules and parent modules
-* A submodule must already exist in the repository
+- The submodule must already be added to the parent repository

-## Instructions 📚
-To update a submodule follow these steps:
+- You should have push access to both the parent and submodule repositories

+---

+## 🔄 Steps to Update a Submodule to the Latest Commit

-1. **Update the submodule's configuration to track the newest commit**: Run `git submodule update --remote`
+### 1. Fetch the latest commit in the submodule

-2. **Commit the changes in the `.gitmodules` file**: Run `git add .gitmodules` and then `git commit -m "Updated submodules to track latest commits"`
-3. **Push changes**: Run `git push origin`
+From the root of your parent repository:

+    cd <submodule-folder>                  # Navigate into the submodule git checkout <branch-name>            # Checkout the correct branch (e.g., main) git pull origin <branch-name>         # Pull the latest commit cd ..                                 # Return to the parent repository

+> Replace `<submodule-folder>` with the name of your submodule and `<branch-name>` with the branch you want to track (usually `main` or `master`).

+---

+### 2. Stage the updated submodule commit reference

+    git add <submodule-folder>

+This stages the updated submodule commit (the pointer in the parent repo).

+---

+### 3. Commit the change

+    git commit -m "Update <submodule-folder> to latest commit"

+---

+### 4. Push the changes to the remote

+    git push origin <branch-name>

+---